Balboa Area Transportation Demand Management Framework

-Funded by the District 7 Neighborhood Transportation Improvement Program (NTIP) at the request of Supervisor Norman Yee’s office, this Plan was proposed as a response to community feedback gathered by the Balboa Park Station and Balboa Reservoir Community Advisory Committees (CAC), as well as public workshops in the neighborhood.
-Read more about the Plan and NTIP process here.
+Funded by the District 7 Neighborhood Transportation Improvement Program (NTIP) at the request of Supervisor Norman Yee's office, this Framework was proposed as a response to community feedback gathered by the Balboa Park Station and Balboa Reservoir Community Advisory Committees (CAC), as well as public workshops in the neighborhood.
+Read more about the NTIP process here.

-The project area includes the City College of San Francisco Ocean Campus, the Balboa Reservoir site, and the three adjacent neighborhoods of Sunnyside, Westwood Park and Ingleside.
+The project area includes the City College of San Francisco Ocean Campus, the Balboa Reservoir site, and parts of three adjacent neighborhoods of Sunnyside, Westwood Park and Ingleside.

-The Balboa Area TDM Plan will be the first effort to understand and coordinate travel behavior unique to the Balboa Area, given the growing number of student and employees commuting to the neighborhood.
-As such, it will closely evaluate the need for roadway space on behalf of all users, various forms of transit, parking, safe and convenient walking, and biking and transit facilities.
-Finally, the TDM measures will consider future land use scenarios as the neighborhood grows, including on the Balboa Reservoir Public Site, CCSF Ocean Campus, and neighborhood corridors.
+The Balboa Area TDM Framework is the first effort to understand and coordinate travel choices unique to the Balboa Area, given the growing number of student and employees commuting to the neighborhood.
+As such, it evaluates sustainable travel choices and roadway space on behalf of all users in the neighborhood — various forms of transit, parking, safe and convenient walking, and biking and transit facilities.

 - Balboa Area Transportation Projects - Overview (April 13, 2016)